Psy-Fer/interARTIC/docs/installation.md

 git clone https://github.com/tthnguyen11/SARS-CoV-2-NanoporeAnalysisWebApp.git
 ```

-## Setting Up InterARTIC
+## Setting Up interARTIC

 #### Job Concurrency

 By default, job concurrency is turned off and the automatic and manual setups will allow one job to be run at a time.

-If you wish to **turn concurrency on** and run multiple jobs at a time, the please run the ```Concurrency Manual setup```, which will allow the all the CPUs available on your machine to be used to run jobs.
+If you wish to **turn concurrency on** and run multiple jobs at a time, then please run the ```Concurrency Manual setup```, which will allow all the CPUs available on your machine to be used to run jobs.
 Note that running jobs concurrently will likely slow down the speed of your machine.

 ### Automatic setup

-To start InterARTIC, navigate to the directory where the repository was cloned and enter the following command into your command prompt:
+To start interARTIC, navigate to the directory where the repository was cloned and enter the following command into your command prompt:

 ```
 cd SARS-CoV-2-NanoporeAnalysisWebApp